umondelo/urico-pokedex/README.md

-# Urico's Pokedex (AngularJA Developer Assignment)
+# Urico's Pokedex (AngularJS Developer Assignment)

 This application is intended for Technical Assesment only, based on this requirements [https://github.com/shlinka/Pokedex-assignment](https://github.com/shlinka/Pokedex-assignment)